DigitalCrafts-September-2016-Cohort/the_a_team2/README.md

 ## 3 Desired Contributions We would like to see :
 1. App reviews from users traveling through Atlanta Airport
-2. Restaurant suggestions for user, based on food preference/allergies
+2. En route restaurant suggestions for user, sorted by user selected options (healthy, allergy sensitive, etc)
 3. Restaurant reviews, Yelp style